gravity981/3d_model_generator/README.md

   -t, --thumbnails      Create thumbnails too
   -p, --poster          Create poster with stitched thumbnails
 ```
+### Customization
 To customize the generated model, have a look at [example_token.json](config/example_token.json).
-There you can see possible parameters which can be configured.
+This file contains paramaters which can be customized for the token model.
+Create your own copy to use with the generator.
-> :information_source: Available parameters are specific to the selected model.
+> :information_source: Customizable parameters are specific to the selected model.

 # Contribute